-The roots of modern Artificial Intelligence, or AI, can be traced back to the classical philosophers of Greece, and their efforts to model human thinking as a system of symbols.
-More recently, in the 1940s, a school of thought called “Connectionism” was developed to study the process of thinking.
 In 1950, a man named Alan Turing wrote a paper suggesting how to test a “thinking” machine.
 He believed if a machine could carry on a conversation by way of a teleprinter, imitating a human with no noticeable differences, the machine could be described as thinking.
 His paper was followed in 1952 by the Hodgkin-Huxley model of the brain as neurons forming an electrical network, with individual neurons firing in all-or-nothing (on/off) pulses.
-These events, at a conference sponsored by Dartmouth College in 1956, helped to spark the concept of Artificial Intelligence.
+These combined events, discussed at a conference sponsored by Dartmouth College in 1956, helped to spark the concept of artificial intelligence.

 The First AI Winter

-The First AI Winter ended with the introduction of “Expert Systems,” which were developed and quickly adopted by competitive corporations all around the world.
-The primary focus of AI research was now on the theme of accumulating knowledge from various experts.
+The First AI Winter ended with the promising introduction of “Expert Systems,” which were developed and quickly adopted by large competitive corporations all around the world.
+The primary focus of AI research was now on the theme of accumulating knowledge from various experts, and sharing that knowledge with its users.
 AI also benefited from the revival of Connectionism in the 1980s.

 The Second AI Winter